Robbie’s Origin Story

 The team at Inward Breathwork will then take that information and use it to decide where to build their physical spaces, where users will find everything from massive saunas with “night club” style sound systems for live classes, to indoor fire pits for connection, to ice baths and tonic bars.
 This would, in turn, create a flywheel for the business to continue its growth.

 Robbie left ODF7 with a member base of 1,000 people.
 Now, his goal is to open Inward flagship physical location, in October of 2021.
+Recently, through the On Deck Runway Fund, Robbie closed $750K in pre-seed funding from Vine Ventures and other investors to transform Inward Breathwork from it's current iteration as an online community into a mobile app.

 "I want to open the space and show North America what Inward is.
 I want to create the first real social experience that leads to emotional connection in a health way..
 The ice baths, the sauna, the breathwork...
 I know it works.
 I've seen it blow people's minds."